nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 	- [for a COVID vaccination that is given](engage_jack_dawkins_imms.html)
 	- [for a COVID vaccination that is not given](engage_hettie_winters_imms.html)

 <b>Note:</b> These examples are for demonstrating FHIR representation only.
-They do not imply business requirements in terms of the ITK Wrapper population, or clinical requirements for SNOMED CT representations used in TargetDisease.
+They do not imply business requirements in terms of the ITK Wrapper population, or clinical requirements for SNOMED CT representations.

 ## 1.2.3-Private-Beta ##
 - Added DaysSupply as required and changed Indication to optional within [Medications and Medical devices](explore_medication_ES.html) headings